qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     parameter, or similar).

     For the *optional* **private** attribute, see :ref:`private_types`.

+    The *optional* **qt-register-metatype** attribute determines whether
+    a Qt meta type registration is generated for ``name *``.
+By default, this is only generated for non-QObject types for usage in signals and slots.
+    The value ``base`` means that the registration will be generated for the class in question but not for inheriting classes.
+This allows for restricting the registration to base classes of type hierarchies.

     The *optional* attribute **stream** specifies whether this type will be able to use externally defined operators, like QDataStream << and >>.
 If equals to **yes**,